 Cordoba has made this out of acacia wood, which is a similar tonewood to Hawaiian koa but easier to find.
 It is still high-quality with the bright tone that koa offers.

-The 25S has a satin finish and impressive herringbone rosette design.
+The 25S has a satin finish and an impressive herringbone rosette design.
 There’s also rope-style binding which gives it a traditional look.
 It also includes Aquila strings, great for professionals and beginners alike.
 The 25 series also has other sizes including tenor and concert ukuleles.

 This ukulele isn’t the best for beginners as it doesn’t come with accessories or a case, or access to online lessons, you just get the instrument itself.